David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Political renovation must be conducted step-by-step and cautiously to maintain political stability—a prerequisite for development.
 * State power is unified, with division, coordination, and control among branches (not separation of powers), which suits Vietnam's practical conditions.
 * Building a Socialist Rule of Law State is a significant theoretical and practical development in reforming the political system.

+**Allegation:** Distorts the relationship "Party leads, State manages, People own," claiming the Party stands above the Law or usurps the State's role; asserts the people have no real power.
+* This is the comprehensive operating mechanism of the political system, ensuring unified power and clarity of roles.
+* The Party leads via guidelines and personnel, not by doing the State's job; the Party operates within the Constitution and Law.
+* The ultimate goal is the People's Mastery; the State manages to realize the people's will and power under the Party's leadership.

 **Allegation:** Distorts that "the Party does the State's job", encroaches on, and neutralizes the management role of the State.
 * The operating mechanism is "Party leads, State manages, People own."
 The Party leads through guidelines, policies, and personnel work, not by doing the specific work of the State.